Jacob-MacMillan-Software/jacob-macmillan-software.github.io/_posts/2024-03-28-chess-engine.md

 board = board & (sys.maxsize & (1 << from_square))
 ```

 This is more complicated, but still pretty simple. `sys.maxsize` is simply the largest possible 64 bit value.
 That means the bitboard it makes is simply all `1` bits.
 We want to set the bit to zero though, not one, so we need whatever bit represents the piece we're moving to be zero, and every other bit to be one, so it doesn't remove any other pieces.
 To do this we do a bitwise XOR with `^`.
 Any bit in `1 << from_square` that is one will be flipped to zero in the result of the XOR operation.
 We then do a bitwise AND with the bitboard.
 This will change the `from_square` bit to `0` and leave every other bit unchanged.
-This is the equivalent to the array operation we did before:
+This is the equivalent to the list operation we did before:

 ```python
 board[from_square] = '.'